 Training.
-Starting in FY 2023-24, expenditures in the CDHS will increase to provide training to CMPs on juveniles who have engaged in unlawful sexual behavior.
-In addition, because CMPs are serving a new population, the CDHS will also provide training on interacting with victims.
+Starting in FY 2023-24, expenditures in the CDHS will increase to provide training to CMPs on juveniles who have engaged in unlawful sexual behavior and victims.
 Based on similar training programs, the fiscal note estimates trainings costs of \$60,200, including \$25,000 for unlawful sexual behavior training and \$35,200 for the victim training.